seanlhodges/env_dash/readme.md

 ## Issues

-1. Production of the mapped points for measurements still relies on individual calls to hilltop for data at each site - as a result, building the map takes too long.
+1. [UPDATED 2025-07-13] *This issue has now been resolved by being able to create collections on the fly.
+The code has been refactored accordingly.
+This speeds up map rendering to being almost instantaneous.* Production of the mapped points for measurements still relies on individual calls to hilltop for data at each site - as a result, building the map takes too long.
 This needs to be replaced by a single call using ```DataTable``` or ```RecentDataTable```.
 These methods have been built and can be found in the ```hilltop_api.py``` file.
 This will make the map more responsive.

 2. Charts and reports are yet to be built.
 The first report will likely be about the Jul 3rd, 2025 rainfall event

-3. Rainfall is not well handled yet.
+3. [UPDATED 2025-07-13] *As a consequence of resolving [1] above, rainfall and rainfall totalling is now more easily handled through the on-the-fly collections.* Rainfall is not well handled yet.
 I need to add some aggregation options to have hourly, and daily rainfall totals shown on maps and in tables.

+4. Map rendering is still a little odd.
+The map should clear when new measurements are selected to be mapped but this is not happening.
+I have uploaded the code to Gemini for review and it is also puzzled.
+I need to delve into what is happening within the browser I am using (Safari).
+The behaviour is identical in chrome so it is something to do with the code as it stands.

+5. Water temperature data is not rendering on the maps.

-4. And many more ...
+6. And many more ...

 ## Immediate next steps